 18.4d Handling.
 Handle Landing Craft like SP and Transport Points-they can be split up and combined in various combinations of points.
 When taking losses, either from ALT results or from barrage, just replace the current counter with a Landing Craft of the reduced number of points.
-LSTs are an exception (see 18.3d).
+LSTs are an exception (see 18.3d)

-DUKWs.
+18.4e DUKWs.
 In addition to being

-Landing Craft, DUKWs can

-operate as Transport Points

-(see 13.2; captured as a Truck
+Landing Craft, DUKWs can operate as Transport Points (see 13.2; captured as a Truck per 9.14c).
+When moving as

-24. The switch between Landing Craft and Transport Point (and vice versa) can occur at any time during the Movement Phase-just triple the remaining MA when it starts to move by land (or divide by 3 when it starts to move by water).
+Transport Points, DUKWs lose their ability to move in all three Movement Segments, but their MA is tripled to 24.
+The switch between Landing Craft and Transport Point (and vice versa) can occur at any time during the Movement Phase-just triple the remaining MA when it starts to move by land (or divide by 3 when it starts to move by water).